 So to start off comforting someone, simply describe what you’re seeing/sensing.
 Say something like, “I know you’re having such a hard time with this,” or “I’m sorry you’re hurting so much.”

 Also affirm that you hear what they’re saying by saying it back to them in your own words.

-So if your girlfriend, who’s in tears, says:
+So if your wife, who’s in tears, says:

 “My boss told me I wasn’t cut out for my job, and that if I make one more mistake he’s going to fire me.”

 “It sounds like you’re upset because you haven’t been doing as well as you’d like at work, and you’re worried that you’re going to lose your job.
 Is that right?”

 Affirm that their feelings make sense.
 You want to not only acknowledge that you hear the person’s feelings, but that they make sense to you.
 It’s lonely to feel like you’re coming at something from out of left field.